Graceland (album): Background

+In 1984, Simon agreed to produce an album by the young Norwegian multi-instrumentalist Heidi Berg, who had played in the house band for Saturday Night Live and had been the bandleader for the short-lived The New Show.
+Berg was drawn to the cheerful accordion sound in mbaqanga, the Black African street music from the Soweto township of Johannesburg, and she wanted her album to contain a fusion of Western and African music.
+Without hearing the music, Simon advised Berg to travel to South Africa and contact local musicians.
+Berg had been pulling inspiration from a bootleg cassette mixtape containing obscure South African songs, and she lent the cassette to Simon so that he could understand more fully the direction she wanted to go.
+Berg stipulated that Simon return the tape in a week, as it was a continual source of ideas for her, but Simon kept it instead.
+He first listened to it on a drive to Montauk, New York, where he was having a summer home built.
+Simon described the tape as "very good summer music, happy music" that reminded him of 1950s rhythm and blues.
+He began improvising melodies over it as he listened in his car, and he determined to make Berg's idea his own.
+Berg's album hopes were dashed.
+She was not credited or compensated for providing the spark to Simon.

 Simon asked his contacts at his label, Warner, to identify the artists on the tape.
 Through the South African record producer Hilton Rosenthal, Warner confirmed that the music was South African and played by either the vocal group Ladysmith Black Mambazo or the Boyoyo Boys.
 Simon considered buying the rights to his favorite song on the tape, "Gumboots", and using it to write his own song, as he had with the song "El Condor Pasa" in the 1960s.
 Instead, Rosenthal suggested that Simon record an album of South African music, and sent him dozens of records from South African artists.

-In the 1980s, recording in South Africa was dangerous, and the United Nations had imposed a cultural boycott for its policy of apartheid.
-This forced states to "prevent all cultural, academic, sporting and other exchanges" with South Africa, and ordered writers, artists, musicians and "other personalities" to boycott it.
-Nonetheless, Simon resolved to go to South Africa, and told The New York Times: "I knew I would be criticized if I went, even though I wasn't going to record for the government ... or to perform for segregated audiences.
+In the 1980s, recording in South Africa was dangerous, and the United Nations had imposed a cultural boycott for its policy of apartheid, or forced racial segregation.
+The boycott forced states to "prevent all cultural, academic, sporting and other exchanges" with South Africa, and ordered writers, artists, musicians and "other personalities" to boycott it.
+Simon later told The New York Times: "I knew I would be criticized if I went, even though I wasn't going to record for the government ... or to perform for segregated audiences.
 I was following my musical instincts in wanting to work with people whose music I greatly admired."